apalepu13/MedicationExplainer/README.md

 2. corpus.pickle.
 Run get_corpora.ipynb

-The notebook could also be used with discharge summaries from other sources.
-It only expects two columns: hadm_id and text, which have the patients ID and the text in their discharge summary.
+medicineExplainerFinal.ipynb could also be used with discharge summaries from other sources.
+It only expects two columns: hadm_id and text, which have the patients ID and the text in their discharge summary.\
+get_keywords.ipynb is a separate notebook that may be used in the absence of discharge summaries to get keywords for inputted medication, condition pairs.